HannahNT123/library_zines/README.md

 This group brings together scholarship on zines, alternative publishing, pedagogy, and information studies.

 ---

-## 🧾 Project Context

-**Hannah Nelson‑Teutsch**
-INFS 616
-February 16, 2026

-This repository grew out of coursework focused on **information retrieval systems**, but it is also a personal and professional project rooted in zine librarianship, citation practice, and community knowledge‑making.

 Zines about libraries and librarianship exist — but without a dedicated retrieval system, they remain difficult to find.
 This project aims to change that.

 ---

-💜 *Read a zine.
-Make a zine.
-Catalog a zine.
-Share a zine.*